 - If you have a hire car or fleet vehicle, make sure you have the contact details of who to contact when you arrive.

 - Ask about accommodation.
 You need to make sure that it is suitable for your personal situation.
-For example if the locum is over a week you may require cooking facilities.
+Locum doctor adventures are no fun without a place where you feel comfortable.
+For example, if the locum is over a week you may require cooking facilities.
 Or you may require a bit more space if you have family or visitors.
 Many hospitals provide shared accommodation, which may not suit you.
 Speak to your recruitment agent and make sure.

-- This is a practical consideration for anyone working away but locum doctors very often overlook.
-Make sure your post is being collected.
+- This is one of the most overlooked locum doctor tips & a practical consideration for anyone working away from home: Make sure your post is being collected.
 The unexpected toll bills can add up quickly and your Medicare provider number may also be sent to this address.

-Register now for the best locum doctor positions in Australia and New Zealand.
+Ready to start your own locum doctor adventures?
+Register now for the best locum doctor positions in Australia and New Zealand!